ezsystems/commerce-documentation/docs/guide/bestsellers.md

 siso_core.default.enable_bestsellers: true
 ```

-In the Back Office, go to eCommerce->Configuration Settings->Miscellaneous

-The following settings are available:
+The following settings are available in the eCommerce->Configuration Settings->Miscellaneous section in the Back Office:

 | Configuration        | Description      |
 | -------------------- | ---------------- |